Armotik/NaurelliaCraftWebsite/readme.md

 - fonts : Contains the fonts files of the project.
 - img : Contains the images files of the project.
 - js : Contains the javascript files of the project.
+- uploads : Contains the uploads files of the project.
 - .editorconfig : Contains the configuration of the editor.
 - .htaccess : Contains the configuration of the server.
 - 404.html : Contains the 404 page.